 Last but not least NOGRID pointsBlow helps to understand the origins of glass defects in the container.
 Therefore, simulation helps to understand how the forming process is working in detail, which is the basis for all improvements.

 NOGRID pointsBlow software allows all main glass container forming processes being simulated in full 3D and in a practicable time.
-The graphical user interface is designed especially for the glass container industry and all modelling and simulation steps are easy to understand and perform.
+The graphical user interface is designed especially for the glass container industry and all modeling and simulation steps are easy to understand and perform.

 NOGRID pointsBlow is unique on the market: Any software but NOGRID pointsBlow can simulate the glass forming process of container glass for the forming processes Blow Blow (BB), Press and Blow (PB), Narrow Neck Press and Blow (NNPB) and PB for tableware in full 3-D and in feasible computation time.